codephillip/FCMHelloworld/README.md

 FCM helloworld project.
 Testing notifications when the app is closed(by swiping from recent activity)

 There is a major issue of Chinese phones changing the OS to kill apps(services,alarms,FCM) when they are closed.
+There is also an issue of messages not getting delivered when users don't pay the OTT(Over-the-top) Tax

 ## References